 How to buy a travelcard

-You can buy a new travel card in most kiosks, at Ruter's customer centre and service points, or here at Ruter.no (only desktop computers and only available in Norwegian).
+You can buy a new travel card in most kiosks, at our customer centre and service points.
+You can also buy a new travelcard here at ruter.no (only desktop computers and only available in Norwegian).

 A new travelcard costs NOK 50.
 Take good care of your card.
 It can be reused.
 We do not refund the travelcard